 It is obvious, then, from history and from the mouths of several different individuals that HWA did not receive his teachings from God by revelation and that he was both a member and minister of the Church of God–which he called the true church and which he left.

 “That we henceforth be no more children, tossed to and fro, and carried about with every wind of doctrine, by the sleight of men,

 and cunning craftiness, whereby they lie in wait to deceive” ~Ephesians 4:14

 Note by ESN: Herbert Armstrong also plagiarized and copied many of his doctrines from the Jehovah’s Witnesses, Mormonism (which has occult roots), and 7th-day Adventists, along with distorting historical church documents.
 For evidence of HWA’s copying from the Jehovah’s Witnesses, read chapter three, Pt.
 2 and chapter six of “Mystery of the Ages (a critical review)” by Kelly Marshall (search for the word “Watchtower”) and for his copying from Mormonism, see chapter two of the same review (search for the phrase “Latter Day Saints).
-(This critical review is available as PDF download)
+(PDF)

 Gene Scarbrough, who was ordained a WCG elder in 1967 and went to Pasadena the same year to serve in full-time ministry, had a daughter who spent time with Loma Armstrong.
 The following was related by William Dankenbring, who knew Scarbrough: